informalsystems/modelator/jekyll/docs/tla_basics_tutorials/typechecking.md

 ```

 The annotation says that AliceSend is an operator taking strings and returning booleans.
+(Note that very often the typechecker can infer annotations for operators automatically.
+It is able to do so for the operator AliceSend, too.
+You can try typechecking with the manual annotation left out.)

 Finally we can typecheck the model